 This section describes the different parts of this configuration.

-will be shown often.
+In the rest of this section the property name systemName will be shown often.
 The value of this property describes a named import.

-Currently one resource importer is supported by default: EligiusResourceImporter
+Currently one resource importer is supported by default: EligiusResourceImporter.

 The engine setting defines the engine for which this configuration is written.
 Currently there is only one option here, but this might change in the future.
 The engine block could, for example, also contain a version number.